 From early in the kingdom’s history, very characteristic artifacts were manufactured, including hundreds of bronze belts along with shields, quivers, helmets, bells, horse equipment, jewelry, and ceramic and metal vessels of many forms.
 Many of these artifacts bear royal inscriptions and are decorated with characteristic motifs and scenes, which consist of various deities and composite otherworldly creatures, royal rituals, hunts, battles, and genre scenes.
 They continued to be made until Urartu was destroyed.
-Unfortunately, a large number of these artifacts, including most of the inscribed objects, have not been excavated.
-For example, many Urartian cemeteries with their hundreds of burial goods have been robbed, while only a few (such as the cemetery at Altintepe) have been properly excavated.
+Unfortunately, many Urartian sites have not been excavated, and many cemeteries with their hundreds of burial goods have been robbed.
+The sites that have been excavated (such as the cemetery at Altıntepe) have not always been properly documented.
 This means that archaeologists have been deprived of a complete and contextual knowledge of the culture.